 Crocks is a family owned and run gift shop in the picturesque market town of Bungay close to the Broads.
-Situated in Earsham Street the business has been part of the fabric of the town since the 1970's.
-We specialize in all things gift related, so if you need a present, greeting card or wrapping paper we have it covered.
+Situated in Earsham Street the business has been part of the town since the 1970's.
+We specialise in all things gift related, so if you need a present from a soft toy to a stylish glass piece, greeting card or wrapping paper we have it covered.

 Crocks of Bungay is renowned for its extensive jewellery collection stocking local silversmiths work and international brands, in an array of materials and styles.

 Opening Hours: Monday – Saturday 9am – 5pm

 Paul is best known for his beautifully expressive hare sculptures.
 These are made from resin and individually cast in bronze and hand finished making each sculpture unique.

 Paul Jenkins began sculpting in wood, clay and wax before studying ceramics at Dudley College of Art.
 He is inspired by a love of nature and of animals, he is a renowned artist and his work is exhibited in galleries around the country.